 The 33 Most Common Interview Questions [And How to Confidently Answer Them]

 Common interview questions are a big key to landing your dream job when you can deliver answers the hiring managers want to hear.
 While they can’t change your education, skills, or experience, they can help you make a good enough impression to get the job.
-Carefully analysis, and study of the 31 most common interview questions and answers illustrated below can make you sound like a seasoned professional who is about to begin their dream job next week.
+Carefully analysis, and study of the 33 most common interview questions and answers illustrated below can make you sound like a seasoned professional who is about to begin their perfect job next week.

 In Singapore interviewers can ask any question they desire as long as it doesn’t violate the Tripartite Standards.
 These important guidelines were devised by the Ministry of Manpower (MOM) to prevent discrimination in recruitment and other workplace activities.
 In general, interview questions typically fall into three broad categories regarding your: